strongbox/strongbox-docs/Implementing-A-Custom-Authenticator.md

 Because there is a large number of `AuthenticationProviders` (http://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/authentication/AuthenticationProvider.html) for your needs, ready to use.
 The role of the [AuthenticationSupplier.java](https://github.com/strongbox/strongbox/blob/master/strongbox-authentication-api/src/main/java/org/carlspring/strongbox/authentication/api/AuthenticationSupplier.java) is quite different.

+# My implementation is ready.
+What now ?

+`mvn clean package` and transfer your `.jar` file to the _authentication-lib_ directory under the strongbox home directory (once the strongbox distribution is ready).

 # Final note

 Please remember that [Authenticator.java](https://github.com/strongbox/strongbox/blob/master/strongbox-authentication-api/src/main/java/org/carlspring/strongbox/authentication/api/Authenticator.java) implementations have to be Spring `@Components`.
 They are scanned by the Spring mechanisms to load fresh Application Context in the start time, or in the runtime (on reload request).